dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 <details>
   <summary>Ephemeral Models - Object does not exist or is not authorized</summary>
   <div>
     <div>Metrics cannot be defined on <a href="https://docs.getdbt.com/docs/build/materializations#ephemeral">ephemeral models</a> because we reference the underlying table in the query that generates the metric so we need the table/view to exist in the database.
-If your table/view does not exist in your database, you'll likely see this error message:
+If your table/view does not exist in your database, you might see this error message:

  <code>Object 'DATABASE.SCHEMA.METRIC_MODEL_TABLE' does not exist or not authorized.</code><br></br>